 The program addresses the broad range of Christian experience, with a particular emphasis on the Catholic tradition.

-Christianity and Culture may be taken as a minor, major, or specialist program.
+Christianity and Culture may be taken as a minor or major program.
 Christianity and Culture is an undergraduate program only.
 Students in the Faculty of Arts and Science of the University of Toronto may enrol in the program at the end of their first year.
 All students in the Faculty of Arts and Science are welcome in the program and its individual courses.